lichkitsch/campaigns/README.md

   </tbody>
 </table>

 Characters start with 10 max HP at L1.
-Roll your damage to regain lost HP after every 2 hours of rest.
+After every 2 hours of rest roll your damage dice to regain lost HP.
 When you level up, roll your new damage to increase your max HP.

-## Equipment and Consumables
+## Items

-During their adventure, characters collect useful items that provide bonus points to specific rolls.
+Characters collect useful items that provide bonus points to specific rolls.
 Items that provide a fixed bonus to a specific action or damage roll is called **equipment**.
 Equipment has max HP and takes damage on a negative outcome, and if a piece of equipment reaches zero HP it breaks and cannot be used until it is repaired by someone qualified. **Consumables** are limited-use items that take up an action and either give a one-time bonus to specific action rolls or deal damage as listed on the table below:

 ### Item Ratings